 Abstract:

 Human milk oligosaccharides (HMOs), as unique bioactive components in breast milk, have gained great scientific interest in recent years due to their potential beneficial mechanisms for infant health.
-To systematically elucidate the research status, hotspots, and developmental trends in the field of HMOs, a multidimensional bibliometric analysis of 3282 HMOs-related research articles indexed in the Web of Science Core Collection database was performed from 2000 to present.
-Firstly, quantitative analysis of the annual publication trends and journal distribution patterns were carried out.
-Then the visualization maps of country, institution, author, and keyword were generated to identify core research nations, significant research organizations, high-productivity author groups, and research hotspots through CiteSpace.
-The analytical results demonstrated that the field of HMOs was undergoing exponential growth, and the research institutions and scientific researchers in the United States occupied a core position.
-It was worth noting that the domestic research on HMOs was showing a rapid growth trend and Jiangnan University has driven significant research advances.
+To systematically elucidate the research status, hotspots, and developmental trends in the field of HMOs, a multidimensional bibliometric analysis of 3282 HMOs-related research articles indexed in the Web of Science Core Collection database was performed from 2000 to 2025.
+Firstly, quantitative analysis of the annual publication trends and journal distribution patterns are carried out.
+Then the visualization maps of country, institution, author, and keyword are generated to identify core research nations, significant research organizations, high-productivity author groups, and research hotspots through CiteSpace.
+The analytical results demonstrate that the field of HMOs is undergoing exponential growth, and the research institutions and scientific researchers in the United States occupy a core position.
+It is worth noting that the domestic research on HMOs is showing a rapid growth trend and Jiangnan University has driven significant research advances.
 Current research hotspots mainly focused on two directions, including the regulatory mechanism of HMOs interactions with intestinal microbiota, and the development of biosynthetic technologies for HMOs using